https://www.chefspencil.com

 15. Thareed

 Thareed holds a special place for most locals as it is believed to date back to the times of the prophet.
 This meat and vegetable stew is served spread either over normal bread or crispy bread – Regag.
-You can find this local dish all year round, but it is also one of the main dishes served during the month of Ramadan for Iftar meal.
+You can find this local dish all year round, but it is also one of the main dishes served during the month of Ramadan for the Iftar meal.

-16. Macaroni taybeen
+16. Macaroni Taybeen

-Macaroni taybeen literally translates to the good old Macaroni.
+Macaroni Taybeen literally translates to the good old Macaroni.
 This dish is mainly found at local vendors or visiting locals at home.
 It is made with Macaroni pasta, minced meat, tomato paste, and a mix of vegetables which usually includes peas, carrots, and potatoes, a hint of dill, and dried coriander.
 Sometimes, the macaroni dish is topped off with Bechamel or cheese sauce.

 17. Ghoozi

 Ghoozi is originally a traditional Iraqi dish that became very popular in Bahrain it technically became a local dish too.
-Available to order in most restaurants for lunch, this dish consists of roasted lamb stuffed with rice and minced meat, topped off with sprinkled nuts and raisins, served over a bed of spiced rice.
+Available to order in most restaurants for lunch, this dish consists of roasted lamb stuffed with rice and minced meat, topped off with sprinkled nuts and raisins, and served over a bed of spiced rice.

 18. Keema